- What is a patent?

 - Can my application be accelerated?

-Yes, there are various mechanisms available for accelerating examination of a patent application.
-These include requesting accelerated examination and paying the requisite fee, requesting expedited examination under the Patent Prosecution Highway (PPH) on the basis of allowed claims in a corresponding application in another jurisdiction, or the accelerated examination available for green technologies.
+Yes, most jurisdictions provide mechanisms for expediting examination of a patent application.
+For example, in Canada these include requesting accelerated examination and paying the requisite fee, requesting expedited examination under the Patent Prosecution Highway (PPH) on the basis of allowed claims in a corresponding application in another jurisdiction, or requesting the accelerated examination option available for green technologies.

 - Who owns the patent?